What's On This Page

 The medical effects of limonene, a compound found in lemon balm, have been examined for conditions such as the following:

 Arthritis.
 Limonene may help to reduce joint pain and inflammation associated with arthritis.
-Rats fed a diet high in limonene showed significantly reduced arthritis symptoms along with reduced levels of inflammatory markers in the blood.
+Rats fed a diet high in limonene showed significantly reduced arthritis symptoms and reduced levels of inflammatory markers in the blood.
 (Molecular Nutrition and Food Research, April 2009)

 Limonene in medicine

-Limonene is used in toothpastes and mouthwashes by mouth and throat as an antiseptic and for treating laryngitis.
-Limonene is a volatile, yellow liquid with a strong odor of citrus fruit.
+Limonene is used in toothpaste and mouthwashes by mouth and throat as an antiseptic for treating laryngitis.
+Limonene is a volatile, yellow liquid with a strong odour of citrus fruit.
 It has been approved for killing bacteria in toothbrushes, paper towels, and general cleaning materials.

-As a flavoring agent in foods and beverages, especially in margarine, ice cream, flavored sherbets, coffee creamers, and processed cheese, it can also be used as a food additive in meat product aroma flavor of the meat.
+As a flavouring agent in foods and beverages, especially in margarine, ice cream, flavoured sherbets, coffee creamers, and processed cheese, it can also be used as a food additive in meat product aroma flavour.

-Limonene is used as a solvent in paints and varnishes, as a cleaning agent for mineral oils, and as a carrier solvent for food coloring.
+Limonene is a solvent in paints and varnishes, a cleaning agent for mineral oils, and a carrier solvent for food colouring.
 You can use it to recover gold and silver from discarded photographic processing solutions.
 It exhibits antifungal activity against Malassezia furfur (Pityrosporum ovale), Penicillium spp.

 Anti-inflammatory properties in limonene

-Limonene is used in foods and beverages as a flavor enhancer or fragrance.
-It is a constituent of some citrus-flavored soft drinks, such as Fresca.
+Limonene is used in foods and beverages as a flavour enhancer or fragrance.
+It is a constituent of some citrus-flavoured soft drinks, such as Fresca.
 Limonene is also used to make prescription drugs smell more like citrus.
-For example, the drug Isotretinoin (Accutane) has been marketed in the United States under the name Claravis as an anti-acne treatment.
+For example, the drug Isotretinoin (Accutane) has been marketed under Claravis as an anti-acne treatment in the United States.

 To regulate cholesterol levels.